-- SP-HOU-1 Encourage a balanced supply of private housing in the county, in a manner that is consistent with the Core Strategy and the Settlement Hierarchy, and which will support the creation of sustainable communities through the provision of an appropriate range of house types and high-quality residential environments. - SP-HOU-2 Reserve 10% of eligible sites which are subject to new residential development (or a mix of uses including residential) for the development of social housing units, in accordance with the Housing Strategy and the requirements of Part V of the Planning and Development Act 2000 (as amended). - SP-HOU-3 Ensure that the needs of older people, people with disabilities and other specialneeds persons and households are adequately catered for in new residential developments.
+- SP-HOU-1 Encourage a balanced supply of private housing in the county, in a manner that is consistent with the Core Strategy and the Settlement Hierarchy, and which will support the creation of sustainable communities through the provision of an appropriate range of house types and high-quality residential environments. - SP-HOU-2 Reserve 10% of eligible sites which are subject to new residential development (or a mix of uses including residential) for the development of social housing units, in accordance with the Housing Strategy and the requirements of Part V of the Planning and Development Act 2000 (as amended). - SP-HOU-3 Ensure that the needs of older people, people with disabilities and other special needs persons and households are adequately catered for in new residential developments.

-Strategic housing objectives It is an objective of Sligo County Council to: SO-HOU-1 Implement the relevant provisions of the Sligo County Housing Strategy 2017-2023.
-SO-HOU-2 Monitor residential development and manage the supply of new housing to ensure that it is consistent with the requirements of the Core Strategy and the infrastructural capacity of each settlement.
+Strategic housing objectives

+SO-HOU-1 Implement the relevant provisions of the Sligo County Housing housing to ensure that it is consistent with the requirements of the Core Strategy and the infrastructural capacity of each settlement.